johot/WebView2-better-bridge/Readme.md

 ### Initialize bridge

 - Create a regular class that contains all the methods you can call from TS/JS (see `SampleBridge.cs` for an example).
-Both async and sync methods with complex object parameters and return values will work(!).
+Both async and sync methods with complex object parameters and return values will work.

 - Register it by calling: